micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 1.md

-For just as Christ's [[^a]own] sufferings fall to our lot [^b][as they overflow upon His disciples, and we share and experience them] abundantly, so through Christ comfort (consolation and encouragement) is also [shared and experienced] abundantly by us.
+For just as Christ's [own] sufferings fall to our lot [as they overflow upon His disciples, and we share and experience them] abundantly, so through Christ comfort (consolation and encouragement) is also [shared and experienced] abundantly by us.